Takeshi's Castle: India

-A shortened version of the show is aired on the Pogo TV channel from 1 March 2005 with Hindi dubbing by Javed Jaffrey.
-The show was also experimentally voiced by Indian comedians Raju Srivastav, Sunil Pal, Navin Prabhakar and Ahsaan Qureshi for a short duration.
+A shortened version of the show aired on Pogo on 1 March 2005, with Hindi commentary by Jaaved Jaaferi.
+Jaaferi's commentary was praised for its humour, and this increased the show's popularity.
+It additionally featured guest commentators such as Raju Srivastav, Sunil Pal, Navin Prabhakar, and Ahsaan Qureshi.
+The show aired on Pogo until January 2019.

+Amazon Prime Video's 2023 reboot of Takeshi's Castle was released on 2 November 2023, featuring the voice of Bhuvan Bam as his character "Titu Mama" from BB Ki Vines, taking over as the new commentator, replacing Jaaved Jaaferi.
+Bhuvan spent four months dubbing and writing the script for the show, with some promotional videos filmed in September.

 Indonesia

-The original Japanese show was being re-broadcast (with Indonesian dubs) on TPI channel from 2002 to 2006 and GTV in 2013 and 2014.
+The original Japanese show was being re-broadcast (with Indonesian dubs) on RCTI from July to December 1992, TPI from 2002 to 2007 (with most reruns) and GTV in 2013 and 2014.
 In 2017, MNCTV acquired the license to remake the show which was later known as Takeshi's Castle Indonesia (a.k.a.
-Benteng Takeshi Indonesia) with a grand prize of Rp 100.000.000,-.
+Benteng Takeshi Indonesia) with a grand prize of IDR 100.000.000,-.
 After two successful seasons, the show was originally planned to enter its third season in 2018; however, due to a drug case involving Reza Bukan (the cast of King Takeshi at that time) the launch of the third season was delayed until mid-2019.

 The main cast of Takeshi's Castle Indonesia includes Fero Walandouw (as the Captain), Nabila Putri, Poppy Sovia, and Desy JKT48 (as Vice-Captains in Season 1, 2, and 3 respectively), Lee Jong Hoon (as the Reporter), and Reza Bukan and Kenta (as King Takeshi in season 1–2 and 3 respectively).